 "Bowler Hat Guy" in Meet the Robinsons.
-He becomes dramatically more sympathetic further into the movie.
+He becomes dramatically more sympathetic as the movie progresses, and by the end of it he isn't even the villain.

 Megamind.
 You start to root for him since, despite his numerous failures against Boring Invincible Hero Metro Man, he never gives up.
 He always bounces back from his latest plot being foiled, ready to go at it again.